-Mixpanel vs Amplitude: User Identification
+Mixpanel vs Amplitude: User Analysis and Identification

 Mixpanel assigns a distinct ID to each user, which allows users to track behavior over time and across devices.
 Mixpanel also provides user profiles that allow users to track additional information about their users.
 Additionally, Mixpanel allows users to create an alias for a user, which allows them to merge multiple user profiles into a single profile if the same user is using multiple devices or if the user changes their email address.